 Nate’s Grade: C

-Posted on November 4, 2018, in 2018 Movies and tagged chloe grace moritz, dakota johnson, drama, gory, horror, luca guadagnino, mia goth, period film, pretentious, remake, supernatural, tilda swinton.
+Posted on November 4, 2018, in 2018 Movies and tagged chloe grace moritz, dakota johnson, drama, gory, horror, luca guadagnino, mia goth, period film, remake, supernatural, tilda swinton.
 Bookmark the permalink.
 4 Comments.